-Kourtney Kardashian To Ditch Boyfriend Quincy Brown As Scott Disick Says: ‘I Will Never Be Over Her’
+Kourtney Kardashian To Ditch Boyfriend Quincy Brown As Scott Disick Says ‘I Will Never Be Over Her’

 Kourtney Kardashian may have to ditch boyfriend Quincy Brown and think twice about rekindling the former relationship with her ex, Scott Disick.
-Kourtney and Scott split up in July 2015 ending their relationship of nine years.
+Kourtney and Scott split up in July 2015, ending their relationship of nine years.
 Presently, Kourtney is dating P. Diddy’s son Quincy Brown and the couple has stayed strong after sparking romance rumors in December 2015.
-Kourney Kardashian may have to ditch boyfriend Quincy Brown after the preview of the latest episode of KUWTK focuses on his former flame confessing his undying love for her.
+Kourtney Kardashian may have to ditch boyfriend Quincy Brown after the preview of the latest episode of KUWTK focuses on his former flame confessing his undying love for her.

-Scott Disick calls Kardashian as the “love of his life” even after their publicized split.
-He took the notch higher when he professes his admiration for the mother of his three children, saying: “I will never be over her.”
+Scott Disick calls Kardashian the “love of his life” even after their publicized split.
+He took the notch higher when he professes his admiration for the mother of his three children, saying, “I will never be over her.”
 Do you think that statement would mend broken hearts?
 We think so as Kourtney thinks about ditching current boyfriend Quincy Brown.

-The KUWTK’s upcoming episode focuses on Scott’s feeling for ex-wife
+KUWTK‘s upcoming episode focuses on Scott’s feelings for ex-wife

 He’s not giving up hope, yet.
 The promotional ad for the Keeping Up With The Kardashians‘ upcoming episode this Sunday focuses on Scott’s unrelenting feelings for Kourtney K. He was the center of attention after Khloe and Kim Kardashian grilled him about their family vacation in Mexico.